-Janet Li is a high schooler from Ohio who loves creativity over all else.
-She uses all types of art as a medium for expression and conversation: from poetry and prose to songwriting and design.
-When not starting another work-in-progress at one in the morning, she enjoys playing with her bird, Ikea, creating playlists for her friends, and finding the best way to insert a pun into a conversation.
+Janet (Jay) Li is a student from Ohio who loves creativity over all else.
+When not starting another work-in-progress at one in the morning, they enjoy playing with their bird, Ikea.

 Yong-Yu Huang is a rising junior attending an American international school in Malaysia.
 Her work has been previously published by the Heritage Review, Eunoia Review, and The Rising Phoenix Review, among others.
 She is a Second Reader for Polyphony and is currently a TA for the Incandescent Review's Summer Studio.
 Yong-Yu also founded her school creative writing club/lit mag.
 In her free time, she enjoys playing the flute and watching Doctor Who.